-A123, which was awarded a federal grant of as much as $249.1 million, held an auction last week where Wanxiang beat a joint bid from Milwaukee-based Johnson Controls Inc. (JCI) and Tokyo- based NEC Corp.
+A123, which was awarded a federal grant of as much as $249.1 million, held an auction last week where Wanxiang beat a joint bid from Milwaukee-based Johnson Controls Inc. (JCI:US) and Tokyo- based NEC Corp.
 (6701)

 Johnson Controls, the lead bidder for the auction with a $125 million offer for the auto business, drew criticism from the unsecured creditors’ committee, which claimed the jilted bidder was attempting to undermine the sale.

 “We have learned that lobbyists have been engaged” by Johnson Controls to persuade CFIUS to reject the acquisition, said William Baldiga, a lawyer for the creditors’ committee.
 The creditors asked Carey to set aside a $5.5 million payment Johnson Controls was set to receive for being outbid at the auction and its auction-related expenses.

 “I’m troubled by the suggestion that someone who participated in the auction may already be working against the sale,” Carey told lawyers before approving the creditors’ committee’s request.

 An attorney for Johnson Controls, Joshua Feltman, told Carey he wasn’t aware of any attempts by his client to thwart the deal.
 He said that members of Congress preferred that Johnson buy the assets, and the company shouldn’t be punished for siding with the Michigan delegation.

 The $5.5 million will be put into escrow until the committee completes its investigation or CFIUS approves the sale to Wanxiang.